 Watch the Video: People Try Walking Their Cats

-Below are steps for introducing your older cat to a harness:
+The following are the steps to introduce your older cat to a harness:

 - Introduce the harness slowly and quietly.
 Lay the harness beside your cat so it can sniff it and get used to having it near